 Engineers, You’re Doing It Wrong!
-How to find your purpose as an engineer!

 When you woke up this morning, how did you feel?
 Was it giddy excitement for what the day ahead holds?
 If not, then you are likely not living your purpose.
 Not pursuing your life’s work.